SpencerVJones/Library-Management-System/README.md

-# Library-Management-System
-A Library Management System using Java and SQL
+Developed a comprehensive Library Management System (LMS) application using Java, MySQL, and XML technologies.
+The system provides a user-friendly interface for managing staff details, book inventory, and administrative tasks within a library environment.
+The project encompasses multiple components, including backend database management, frontend user interface design, and build automation.